 At Oak Haven Church, we love Church Planting.
-We are excited to partner with Pastor Josh Meyers, Transform Church, and Pursuit Community Church to help launch a new church plant in East Bethel later this year.
+We are excited to partner with Pastor Josh Meyers, Transform Church, and Pursuit Community Church to help launch a new church plant in East Bethel on Sunday, September 28!
 Find out more about Church planting below.

 Church planting is a metaphor that comes from the Bible.
 Paul writes, “I planted, Apollos watered, but God gave the growth.”
 The idea of planting is that we sow seeds of faith in a new church, we nurture them, and then God will grow His church just as He promised.